Colorado drug possession, sales and manufacturing

 - 4. Call us for help…

 Colorado has legalized the possession of small quantities of marijuana by those aged 21 and over.
 However, possession of more than 28 grams (one ounce) of marijuana – or any amount by people under 21 (other than medical marijuana) -- is a crime in Colorado.
-You can obtain more information about both medical and retail marijuana from the Colorado Department of Public Health and Environment's marijuana information page.
+You can obtain more information about both medical and retail marijuana in our article on Colorado Marijuana Laws or from the Colorado Department of Public Health and Environment's marijuana information page.

 Marijuana possession is also illegal on federally owned property within the state of Colorado, which is subject to the more stringent requirements of 21 USC 812 -- the federal Controlled Substances Act.
 Federal property includes National Parks, airports, courthouses, the Veteran's Administration, HUD housing and post offices.

 Colorado divides controlled substances into five “schedules” according to the drug's likelihood for abuse.
-There is also a separate schedule for synthetic cannabinoids and salvia.
+There is also a separate schedule that applies to Colorado possession of synthetic cannabinoids and salvia.

 Colorado drug schedules are:

 - Schedule I: drugs with a high potential for abuse and no accepted medical use, or those that are unsafe for use in treatment, even under medical supervision.
 Schedule 1 drugs include heroin and hallucinogens such as LSD, PCP, psilocybin (magic mushrooms), mescaline and peyote.1

 - Schedule II: drugs with a high potential for abuse, but which have an accepted medical use and can result in severe psychological and physical dependence if abused.
 Schedule II drugs include opium and prescription opioid pain pills such as oxycodone (Oxycontin), hydrocodone (Vicodin), morphine, fentanyl and methadone, as well as stimulants such as cocaine and methamphetamines.2